aspuru-guzik-group/funsies/paper/paper.md

 approach in Python, can readily bring a computational workflow to a halt when exceptions are not properly caught [@weimer:2008].

-`funsies` is a set of python programs and modules to describe, execute and analyze computational workflows, with first-class support for shell scripting.
+`funsies` is a set of Python programs and modules to describe, execute and analyze computational workflows, with first-class support for shell scripting.
 It includes a lightweight, decentralized workflow engine backed by a NoSQL store.
 Using `funsies`, external programs and Python-based computations